zio/zio-metrics-connectors/docs/metrics/index.md

 * [Metrics Reference](zmx-metric-reference.md) for more information on the metrics currently supported
 * [Prometheus Client](prometheus-client.md) to learn more about the mapping from ZMX to Prometheus
-* [StatsD Client](statsd-client.md) to learn more about the mapping from ZMX to Prometheus
+* [StatsD Client](statsd-client.md) to learn more about the mapping from ZMX to StatsD
+* [DataDog Client](datadog-client.md) to learn more about the mapping from ZMX to DataDog